About video ads in the Ad gallery

 When an online video is served to a website in the Google Display Network, customers will see an in-stream video play automatically before, during, or after online video content depending on where the content publisher chooses to show ads within their video content.
 The video will cover the entire area of original content video space.

 If the viewer clicks the ad while it plays, the browser will automatically launch the ad's landing page in a new browser tab or window.The benefits of combining in-stream campaigns with your TV ad campaigns

 If you've already got a television campaign -- we're not suggesting you stop advertising online!
 In-stream video is a great complement to television.
-Here are a few benefits you may experience if you combine your television ad campaigns with in-stream video ads:
+Here are a few benefits you may experience if you combine your television ad campaigns with in-stream ads:

 - Measurement: Know the effectiveness of your ad through conversion metrics and viewer behavior.